juanrubio/juanrubio.github.io/_posts/2017-09-03-google-summer-of-code-2017-tizonia-openmax-success.md

 ---

-Congratulations to [Gurkirpal Singh](https://singhcodes.wordpress.com/) for a very successful GSoC 2017 project with the [X.Org Foundation](https://www.x.org/wiki/XorgFoundation/): the project called
+Congratulations to [Gurkirpal Singh](https://singhcodes.wordpress.com/) for a very successful GSoC 2017 with the [X.Org Foundation](https://www.x.org/wiki/XorgFoundation/) with the project:

 <p class="lead">
 <a href="https://summerofcode.withgoogle.com/projects/#4737166321123328"